stackhpc/ansible-collection-openstack/roles/os_flavors/README.md

 is private and not mapped to any project.
 Only 'true' and 'false' are allowed here.

-`project` list of project to which flavor should be mapped.
-In other
+`project` single value, or list of projects, to which flavor should be mapped.
-words: this flavor will be visible and usable only in said project.
-It is a dict, with possible one element.
+In other words: this flavor will be visible and usable only in said project(s).

 Dependencies
 ------------